gaborpelesz/cubenect/README.md

 - `Shift` -> change the indicator circle's **moving speed** (slow, medium, fast)
 - `Enter` -> proceed to the **next stage** of the calibration
 - `Arrow Keys` -> move the calibration indicator circles

+## License

+The project is under MIT License, thus permission is hereby granted to use any of the provided results.

+© Gabor Pelesz 2021, <gaborpelesz@gmail.com>